-Intramural Activities are generally programmed with a view toward the average student and their level of sport background.
-Where possible, however, some provision is made for individual difference in skill, experience, commitment and interest in competition in many sports.
+Intramural activities are generally programmed with a view toward the average student and their level of sport background.
+Where possible, however, some provision is made for individual differences in skill and experience in many sports.

-General Guidelines to Levels Men's, Women's and Coed's
+General Guidelines to Levels Open, Women's and Coed's

-Most sports in the men's and women's programs offer a choice of skill levels of play.
-Where multiple divisions are offered, Division I is the highest level of play available.

-These participants must be prepared for a higher quality of competition.
-Division 2 is a lower level of play specifically dedicated to college and faculty associated teams.
-As each sport is offered at multiple time teams must be flexible in their availability to compete.
-Lower divisions provide opportunities for participants with some or no experience in the game, as well as teams who do not have a college/faculty affiliation.
-Beginners may learn from coaches, team mates, or clinics.
+Most sports offer a choice of skill levels of play.
+Where multiple divisions are offered, division I is the highest level of play available.
+These participants must be prepared for a higher quality competition.
+Division 2 is a lower level of play, but, like division 1, is specifically dedicated to teams from recognized units.
+As each sport is offered at multiple times, teams must be flexible in their availability to compete.
+Lower divisions provide opportunities for participants with some or no experience in the game, as well as teams who do not have an affiliation with a recognized unit.

-In coed activities, modified playing rules have been developed to accommodate equitable participation for any interested individual.
+In mixed activities, modified playing rules have been developed to accommodate equitable participation for any interested individual.